bottkars/Azurestack-Kickstart/README.md

 Once finished, CD into Azurestack-Kickstart. create an admin.json file in your Homedirectory ( copy the admin.json.example fro the root of the distro as reference)

+# New: honoring future use of metering and consumption subscription

 ## example admin.json
 ```json